-If your thinking about working late to get those extra few hours of work done, think again.
+If your thinking about working late to get those extra few hours of work done think again.
 The vast majority of people need a good 7-8 hours of sleep in order to function properly.
-It is a lot smarter to maintain the quality of your work, than to pump out an hour of slob, especially if the task is one that requires a high standard.
+It is a lot smarter to maintain the quality of your work than to pump out an hour of a slob, especially if the task is one that requires a high standard.

 Log of from social media

-Turning your phone onto silent is a great way to remain focused on your work.
+Turning your phone on silent is a great way to remain focused on your work.
 A great way to do this is to download the app ‘Forest’, which works by growing a larger and larger forest the more time you are on the app.
-However, if you go to check that snapchat or instagram notification, your forest will start to die.
+However, if you go to check that Snapchat or Instagram notification, your forest will start to die.

 Schedule time to relax

-People with very busy lives, often tend to forget to take a moment to chill, something which can sacrifice their productivity, or even mental health.
+People with very busy lives, often tend to forget to take a moment to chill, something which can sacrifice their productivity or even mental health.
 They forget that just because you’re not doing hard labour physically, doesn’t mean your brain isn’t.
-So make sure to take even just 5 minutes out of your day to do something that really relaxes you, wether it be going for a quick walk, or meditating.
+So make sure to take even just 5 minutes out of your day to do something that really relaxes you, whether it is going for a quick walk, or meditating.

 Want to read more?